 Q: Are thin yoga mats a waste of money?

 A: That depends on the type of surface you exercise on, and the type of exercises or yoga poses you do.
 For instance, if you will be placing your yoga mat on a carpeted floor, there is no reason to have a thick mat.
 Also, if you do a lot of yoga or other exercises that require a high degree of balance, a thin mat will be better.
 That said, if you plan to exercise on a hardwood floor, or other hard surface, you will probably want a thick mat.
 Likewise if the surface under the mat is cold, or you suffer from arthritis, or if you are just starting out on your exercise journey.

 Q: What the right way to dispose of an old yoga mat?

 The yoga mat is an indispensable piece of exercise gear for seniors or anyone else who wishes to stay in shape.
-Yoga itself provides an array of short and long term benefits that include improved flexibility, enhanced strength, better sleep and reduced anxiety.
-Just to name a few.
+Yoga itself provides an array of short and long term benefits that include improved flexibility, enhanced strength, better sleep, and reduced anxiety.

 But the humble yoga mat is more than just a platform for practicing this most ancient of disciplines.
 It’s also great to have on hand for more conventional forms of exercise like situps and planking.
 And it provides a nice stable, non-slip surface for those engaged in weight training.

 The yoga mats on our list have all passed muster with our product experts.
-As such, regardless of the type of yoga or other exercise you want to do you’re sure to find one among them that will make that exercise safer and more effective.
+Regardless of the type of yoga or other exercise you want to do, you’re sure to find one among them that will make that exercise safer and more effective.

 For cpoe.org’s #1 recommended yoga mat, click here.